inkyant/More-Ideologies-And-Victories-For-VP/README.md

 ## Endgame Integration
 To better incorporate these new features, there are tweaks to existing game systems.
-2 New Wonders and 3 New World Congress proposals.
+2 New Wonders and 3 New World Congress proposals have been added.
 Order, as an isolationist tree, struggles with Cultural Victory, so it has a new emphasis on Economic Victory, with four of its tenets reworked.
 Additionally, a religion rework allows for more interesting religion gameplay for the new Victory.